mweel1/usa_high_level/grants/medical-testing/index.md

 In order to bring down medical costs we must start providing services on a cash basis.
 One of these areas for opportunities is medical scanning equipment.

-A grant will be provided for the education of licensed professionals to provide tests.
+A grant will be provided for the education of licensed professionals to provide the tests.
 Business loans will be provided at a low cost to manufacturers of testing equipment and business loans.

 Medical testing operations in a country can vary widely depending on the healthcare system, regulations, and available technologies.
 Below is a categorized list of medical testing operations typically conducted in most countries: